SebastianSpeitel/bashborg/readme.md

 ## Configuration

-The config file is located at `~/.config/borg/backups` by default.
+The config is read from `~/.config/borg/backups` by default.

 ### Examples